-North America is a dominant market for silage additives due to the well-established practice of silage production by farmers in the region.
+By region: North America is a dominant market for silage additives due to the well-established practice of silage production by farmers in the region.
 The varying climatic conditions in the region make it difficult to obtain fresh forage for animals, particularly cattle, in extreme weather conditions, necessitating the storage of fresh forage in the form of silage.
 Bacterial silage inoculants are the most commonly used silage additives in the region.
 Bacterial inoculants supplement natural lactic acid bacteria on the harvested forage crop to provide uniformly fermented silage, enhancing its quality and nutritional value for animal feed.

 Asia-Pacific is expected to be the fastest-growing region in the silage additives market during the forecast period.
 The increasing population and urbanization in countries such as China and India have led to a rise in demand for animal products, which in turn is driving the demand for silage additives in the region.
 In addition, the growing awareness among farmers about the benefits of silage additives is also contributing to the growth of the market in the Asia-Pacific.
 According to the Ministry of Agriculture and Farmers' Welfare in India, in March 2021, India has the globally largest livestock population, with over 536 million livestock and 118 million poultry animals and is one of the fastest-growing markets for dairy and meat products.